GQ: History

 Nonnie Moore was hired by GQ as fashion editor in 1984, having served in the same position at Mademoiselle and Harper's Bazaar.
 Jim Moore, the magazine's fashion director at the time of her death in 2009, described the choice as unusual, observing that "She was not from men's wear, so people said she was an odd choice, but she was actually the perfect choice".
 Jim Moore also noted that she changed the publication's more casual look: "She helped dress up the pages, as well as dress up the men, while making the mix more exciting and varied and approachable for men."

 GQ has been closely associated with metrosexuality.
 The writer Mark Simpson coined the term in an article for British newspaper The Independent about his visit to a GQ exhibition in London: "The promotion of metrosexuality was left to the men's style press, magazines such as The Face, GQ, Esquire, Arena and FHM, the new media which took off in the Eighties and is still growing ...
 They filled their magazines with images of narcissistic young men sporting fashionable clothes and accessories.

-And they persuaded other young men to study them with a mixture of envy and desire."
+And they induced other young men to study them with a mixture of envy and desire."
 The magazine has expanded its coverage beyond lifestyle issues.
-For example, in 2003, journalist Sabrina Erdely wrote an eight-page feature story in GQ on famous con man Steve Comisar.
 GQ has been called the "holy text of woke capital" by The Spectator.

 In 2016, GQ launched the spinoff quarterly GQ Style, headed by then-style editor Will Welch, who was later promoted to creative director of the magazine.

 In 2018, writing for GQ, Rachel Kaadzi Ghansah won the Pulitzer Prize for Feature Writing for her article about Dylann Roof, who had shot nine African-Americans in a church in Charleston.
 In September 2018, Will Welch was named the new editor-in-chief of GQ, succeeding Jim Nelson.

+In 2020, GQ launched its webstore and first merch drop.
+The GQ Shop lineup was designed by the editors and art directors behind the GQ website.

 Men of the Year

-GQ (U.S.) first named their Men of the Year in 1996, featuring the award recipients in a special issue of the magazine.
+GQ (U.S.) first named their Men of the Year in 1996 and featured the award recipients in a special issue of the magazine.
 British GQ launched its annual Men of the Year awards in 2009 and GQ India launched its version the following year.
-Spanish GQ launched its Men of the Year awards in 2011 and GQ Australia launched its version in 2007.
+Spanish and Brazilian GQ launched their Men of the Year awards in 2011 and GQ Australia launched its version in 2007.